skoppe/dconf-2022/slides.md

 <!--

 spawning things is way easier that correctly managing them.
-it isn't clear who owns what
+it isn't clear who owns what - you spawn a task, and who is the owner??
+I dunno the runtime?
 the lifetime of a concurrent task isn't know, not even relative to something else.
-error handling is something the user has to built itself
+error handling is something the user has to built itself, I tried all the ways to spawn a concurrent by immediately throwing a Thread
 cancellation is left as an "exercise for the reader"
 nothing about it is composable